Applicants for admission

 Persons considering entering the Legal Profession and/or Law Graduates

-The Board assists law graduates and/or persons who are considering entering the legal profession.
-Such a person can obtain general guidance from the Board.
-If the person has concerns relating to a suitability matter, they are also able to access the LACC’s Disclosure Guidelines and/or apply to the Board for a declaration about whether the matter could affect a future application for admission.
+The Board assists law graduates and/or persons who are considering entering the legal profession by way of publishing detailed information as a guide.
+Such a person can obtain general guidance from the Board however. if a person has concerns relating to a suitability matter, they are also able to access the LACC’s Disclosure Guidelines, seek advice from their mover, they employer (if at a law practice) and/or obtain independent legal advice.
 Read more

-The Board is about to give permission to law students who wish to commence their practical legal training early, i.e. prior to completing their law program.
-Any such permission can only be granted in circumstances where the law graduate has completed all of the academic requirements for admission and has two academic subjects outstanding from their law program.
+The Board can provide permission to law students who wish to commence their practical legal training early, i.e. prior to completing their law program.
+Any such permission can only be granted in circumstances where the law graduate has completed all of the academic requirements for admission and has only two academic subjects outstanding from their law program.
+Read more

 Law Graduates intending to complete practical legal training under the Supervised Trainee Scheme

-The Board administers the supervised trainee scheme and assists law firms and/or law graduates intending to complete a supervised traineeship.
+The Board administers the supervised trainee scheme and considers applications for law firms and/or law graduates intending to complete a supervised traineeship.
+Read more

 Universities and Practical Legal Training Providers